honza/papers/Polity/src/main.md

 [^9]: Greek: episkopos, Strong's G1985
 [^10]: Greek: presbyteros, Strong's G4245
 [^11]: Greek: poimen, Strong's G4166
-[^12]: The issue of women elders is far beyond the scope of this paper.
-I would be happy to discuss this much further if there is need.
-It is important to note, however, that the Bible doesn't devalue or condemn women.
-It is my view that men and women are equal in worth, inteligency, ability, etc.  The only thing I'm arguing is that the Bible prescribes the office of an elder to be reserved to men.
 [^13]: What a glorious thought!
 [^14]: Francis Chan, http://www.youtube.com/watch?v=9KIA-DGx_3Y
 [^15]: James 1:23